rhythmNexus/rhythm.Nexus/README.md

 Currently rhythm.Nexus is a work-in-progress game, and currently just an idea.

 ## Features
-- Travel through different Nexes, each representing a unique genre of music.
+- Travel through different Universes, each containing Worlds, which contain Nexes.
+Nexes are different genres of music.
 - Dynamic gameplay with evolving challenges
 - Progression system to unlock abilities and new levels.